5antelope/H-Pipe/doc/proposal.md

 ### RESOURCES
 We are going to use GHC machines, and start form scratch in Halide.
 The idea comes from Google's paper: [Spatial transformer networks](http://arxiv.org/pdf/1506.02025v3.pdf).
 There are some implementation in [Caffe](https://github.com/XiaoxiaoGuo/caffe-stn) and [Python](https://github.com/skaae/recurrent-spatial-transformer-code), we will try to compete their performance.

+[Here](http://gitxiv.com/posts/5WTXTLuEA4Hd8W84G/spatial-transformer-networks) has some helpful links.

-We will add more reference if we find some useful reference paper/implementations.
+More reference will be added if we find some useful reference paper/implementations.

 ### GOALS AND DELIVERABLES
 <!-- Describe the deliverables or goals of your project. -->